jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-29.md

 given you for meat to the beasts of the field and to the fowls of the heaven.
-6} And all the inhabitants of Egypt shall know that I [am] Enki, because they have been a staff of reed to the house of Israel.
+6} And all the inhabitants of Egypt shall know that I [am] Enki, because they have been a staff of reed to the Israelites.
 7} When they took hold of you by your hand, you didst break, and rend all their
 shoulder: and when they leaned upon you, you brakest, and madest all their loins to be at a stand.